 Sign and submit the Student Evaluation form to your child's current teacher and to another current or recent former teacher.
 The form can be sent to teachers directly from your online application.
 The teachers should send this form directly to San Francisco Friends School.

 Sign and submit the transcript request form to the registrar or guidance counselor of your child's current school.
 We ask for the last two years of report cards or progress reports.
 Records should be sent directly to the Admissions Office.

 We would like to invite all applicants to move through every phase of the admissions process, however we typically have a large pool of strong applicants for very few openings.
 Complete applications are reviewed by the Middle School Admissions Committee.
 The committee takes a number of factors into account when considering applicants for admission including student academic fit, gender balance and composition of the current class.

-After all of the applications are reviewed, the committee will determine how many will move into the next phase of the admissions process depending on the number of anticipated openings in each grade.
+After all of the applications are reviewed, the committee determines how many applicants will move into the next phase of the admissions process depending on the number of anticipated openings.
 All applicants will receive a letter by the end of January with information about the status of their application.
 Students who are not invited to continue the process will no longer be considered for admission.
 Students who are invited to continue the process will attend a full-day shadow day in February and parent meetings will be scheduled.

 The admissions team will schedule an individual parent meeting with the families continuing to the second phase of the process.
 The meeting is to learn about your family and to share the mission of San Francisco Friends School.
 We feel it is important to understand parents' perspectives and educational philosophy.
 We require both parents or guardians attend the half-hour meeting.